N0teveryth1ng/N0teveryth1ng/README.md

 ## Greetings 👋
 ### 👋 About Me
-I'm an aspiring Data Learner with hands-on experience in Python, Pandas, SQL, and basic Machine Learning.
-I’ve built projects like a Loan Prediction Model, COVID-19 Analysis Dashboard, and an E-commerce Dashboard.
+I'm an aspiring Data Learner with hands-on experience in Python, Pandas, SQL,  Machine Learning.
 I'm actively seeking internships in Data Science or related fields.

 <p align="center">